Resonant W and Z Boson Production in FSRQ Jets: Implications for Diffuse Neutrino Fluxes: Summary and discussion

 In this study, we investigate the potential role of electron--positron collisions in the jet environments of Flat Spectrum Radio Quasars (FSRQs), specifically focusing on the leading production channels of electroweak bosons ($W^\pm$, $Z$).
 These interactions may contribute to the high-energy diffuse astrophysical neutrino background through processes such as the resonant annihilation into $Z$ bosons or the recently predicted Glashow resonance in $e^+ e^- \to W^\pm \rho(770)^{\mp}$.

 We employ a one-zone leptonic model to describe the jet dynamics and electron distribution in the FSRQ 3C~279 during its flaring state, using the Fokker--Planck equation to model electron acceleration via shock processes and turbulence.
-This model allows us to estimate the reaction rates for the production of $W^\pm$ and $Z$ bosons from electron--positron collisions.
-The results show that while these processes are theoretically possible, the flux from such interactions is currently well below the sensitivity limits of existing neutrino observatories such as IceCube, KM3NeT, or Baikal-GVD.
-Additionally, the estimated diffuse flux from the cosmological population of FSRQs suggests a significant contribution from $Z$ boson production, which could account for approximately $\sim 10^{-3}$ of the total diffuse astrophysical neutrino flux.
+This model allows us to estimate the reaction rates for the production of $W^\pm$ and $Z$ bosons from electron--positron collisions confined within the jet blob.
+The results show that while these processes are theoretically possible, the flux from such interactions is many orders of magnitude below the sensitivity limits of existing neutrino observatories such as IceCube, KM3NeT, or Baikal-GVD.
+Consequently, the contribution from $Z$ boson production to the diffuse astrophysical neutrino flux is extremely small, far below previous estimates.

 Despite the low detectability of these signals, the study highlights the importance of investigating electroweak interactions in extreme astrophysical environments.
 Since the modeling is based on the flaring state of 3C~279, the estimated interaction rates should be regarded as optimistic upper limits; quiescent states would likely yield even smaller contributions.
-Although the predicted fluxes remain beyond the reach of current observatories, future facilities such as IceCube-Gen2 or KM3NeT may begin to test such scenarios, especially in synergy with multi-messenger observations of blazar flares.
-Our simplified one-zone framework provides a first benchmark, while more elaborate models including multi-zone dynamics, hadronic processes, or time-dependent variability will further improve the estimates.
+Although the predicted fluxes remain beyond the reach of current observatories, future facilities such as IceCube-Gen2 or KM3NeT may begin to explore such scenarios, especially in synergy with multi-messenger observations of blazar flares.
+Our simplified one-zone framework provides a first theoretical benchmark, while more elaborate models including multi-zone dynamics, hadronic processes, or time-dependent variability will further refine the estimates.

 Beyond astrophysics, this work illustrates the potential of blazar jets as natural laboratories to probe electroweak processes at energies far exceeding those available in terrestrial accelerators, thereby bridging high-energy particle physics and cosmic neutrino astronomy.
 The presented framework also readily allows one to incorporate additional production channels, including scenarios beyond the Standard Model.